Sasha Atlas

 Sasha Atlas on SoundBetter

 I studied at NYU Tisch School of the Arts and have worked with industry professionals such as Billy Porter, Jimmy Douglass, Dean Korso, Beth Cohen, and others.
-I can offer a number of songwriting and vocal services, including song composition, music and lyrics, topline, vocal recording and backup vocal recording.
+I can also offer my services as a live performer, (DJ/Vocals/Keys).
 I have 20 years of vocal training, experience performing in New York venues and off-broadway.
-I also professional quality equipment that allow me to capture high quality sound for your production.

-I am willing to negotiate rates to meet your budget and project needs.
+I am very flexible and fun to work with, and I am willing to negotiate rates to meet your budget and project needs.
 Let's work together on some fantastic music!

 Send me an email through 'Contact' button above and I'll get back to you asap.